guardian/modern-js-workshop/lessons/babel.md

   return a + 2;
 }
 ```
-- Some of the language features are new native APIs that are implementable (albeit less efficiently) in ES5 javascript and require a polyfill (e.g. Promise), this isn't handled by Babel transpilation!
-(Guardian uses polyfill.io [does it?!])
+- Some of the language features are new native APIs that are implementable (albeit less efficiently) in ES5 javascript and require a polyfill (e.g. `async / await`), this isn't handled by Babel transpilation! (theguardian.com currently uses [polyfill.io](https://polyfill.io))
 - Some are not possible to completely polyfill (e.g. extending a built in class isn't possible in ES5) so they approximate functionality but may not work in all cases.

 ## The project